 Invite-Only Stream

-A live stream restricted to selected users who receive access via invitation or unique access link—used in VIP sessions or private events.
+A live stream is restricted to selected users who receive access via invitation or unique access link in VIP sessions or private events.

 Image Stabilization

-A technology used in cameras to reduce blurring from camera movement—important in mobile or handheld live streaming scenarios.
+A technology used in cameras to reduce blurring from camera movement is essential in mobile or handheld live-streaming scenarios.

 Identity Verification